 Both of us are long-time Electric Quilt fans.
 Barbara started with EQ and Chris joined in with EQ2 – or was it EQ3?
 Anyway, we both use this great program to design and plan quilts, blocks, for teaching handouts, diagrams for articles and books.
 A lot of the time we just doodle with it, making on-screen quilts that will never get stitched but having a lot of creative fun all the same.
-We put some of our doodles on their own page and, one of these days, we may get around to actually making one or two of them!
-We’ve taught classes and done many demonstrations of this lovely program – we would even leave home to come and teach your group!
+We’ve given some of our doodles their own page on this blog and, one of these days, we may get around to actually making one or two of them!
+Over the years we’ve taught classes and done many demonstrations of this fabulous design program – Chris can sometimes be persuaded to leave home to come and teach EQ to your group!

-A couple of years ago we co-authored a book “Right from the Start” (Traplet Publishing) which was based on a very successful series of articles we had written for Patchwork & Quilting magazine – it looks like this
+A few years ago we co-authored a book “Right from the Start” (Traplet Publishing) which was based on a very successful series of articles we had written for Patchwork & Quilting magazine – it looks like this

 We’re told it has sold, and continues to sell, very well and is a favourite recommendation for beginners from a number of quilt shops.
 We’re thrilled!